 Mad Skate Shop - A core skate shop that preserves the tradition of skate boarding and supports the South Florida skate community with the ultimate goal of creating new parks.

-To create a safe environment for children to learn life skills through the discipline of skateboarding - hard work, commitment, sportsmanship, community.
+Mad About Skateboarding - An educational programm connecting a new generation of skaters to the art of skating in a safe environment while teaching them life skills through the discipline of skateboarding - hard work, commitment, sportsmanship, community.